mdireskeneli/go-ssh-check/README.md

 - writes a json file when the task finishes

 **sshcheck_worker.go:**
-- process the the tasks given in the json-config file.
+- processes the the tasks given in the json-config file.
 - allows multiple instances

-Both applications require a central postgre-sql database for communication and task-handling.
+Both applications require a common postgre-sql database for communication and task-handling.

 The application might require some individual tuning: